Nathanhans/credit-risk-classification/report-template.md

 The purpose of this analysis is to predict loan status (paying as expected vs. in default).

 * Explain what financial information the data was on, and what you needed to predict.

 The financial data that was provided are several variables that are indicative of credit quality, ranging from borrower income to the number of derogatory marks on their credit bureau.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).

 The 'loan status' variable we are trying to predict is a binary variable, and only 3.2% of the observations are a '1'.
 That would indicate that the 1 represents a bad loan, and the 0 is a loan in good standing.
+There are a total of 77536 observations, of which about 2500 are bad.

 * Describe the stages of the machine learning process you went through as part of this analysis.